mauriciocarbajal/lithium-cli/README.md

 For instance, to play "Let it be":
 ```
 C G Am F
-C G F C
+C G F (cadence) C
 ```

 Just hit the numbers associated to each grade of the C key:
 ```
 1 5 6 4
-1 5 4 1
+1 5 4 (3 2) 1
 ```

-Keep in mind that you must think of `I`, `IV` and `V` and not think of "How do I play a D chord".
+Keep in mind that you should think in terms of `I`, `IV` and `V` and not of D major, G major or A7.
 This is a good exercise.

 If you are familiarized with things like `IIm-V7-I`, you will find this key mapping not random at all.

-Use `<` and `>` to change the key.
+Use `<` and `>` to change tonality.

-## More complex song
+## More complex songs...
-Here's where song "Lithium" from 90s band Nirvana comes to action as a perfect case of study:
+Here's where the song "Lithium" from 90s band Nirvana comes to action as an interesting case of study:

 Tonality: D major

-Chords:
+Chords and analysis:
 ```
 D     <--- I
 F#7   <--- V7 -> VIm (secondary dominant)
 Bm    <--- VIm
 G     <--- IV
 Bb    <--- bVI     (IV borrowed from D minor, modal interchange)
 C7    <--- bVII7   (V7 borrowed from D minor, modal interchange)
 A7    <--- V7
 C7    <--- bVII7   (V7 borrowed from D minor, modal interchange)
 D     <--- I
 ```

 ### Secondary dominants
 Secondary dominants are the cornerstone of popular music and jazz of the 20th century, Wikipedia says.

-To play this kind of chords, simply press shift key and any diatonic chord, and its secondary dominant will be played instead of the diatonic chord.
+To play this kind of chords, simply press shift key for any diatonic chord, and its secondary dominant will be played instead.

 For instance,
 ```